 Length, width and height are identical to the previous Golf.
 Fifteen-inch wheels are standard, with 16-inch wheels optional.
 An independent rear suspension should allow better handling, but a new electromechanical steering system — which lacks much road feel in the Jetta — might mitigate this.

 The Rabbit follows the Jetta and GTI with a three-spoke steering wheel and high-mounted center stack.
 Upscale touches include one-touch power windows and heated side mirrors.
 Both are standard, as are many other features, including cruise control, a CD player and remote entry.
 Options include a moonroof and heated front seats.

 Despite exterior measurements equaling the previous Golf, the five-passenger interior has 7 percent more passenger volume.
 Most of that goes to the backseat, as rear passengers gain nearly 2 inches of legroom and more than an inch of headroom over the previous model.

-Cargo capacity benefits thanks to a 60/40-split, folding rear seat.
+Cargo capacity grows thanks to a 60/40-split, folding rear seat.
 A fold-flat front passenger seat is also available, giving the Rabbit capacity to carry longer items, such as skis.

 Under the Hood

 The Rabbit shares its 2.5-liter inline-five-cylinder engine with the Jetta.
 The engine makes 150 horsepower and 170 pounds-feet of torque.
-The new 2.5-liter inline-five-cylinder engine makes 150 hp and 170 pounds-feet of torque.
-It drives through a five-speed manual or six-speed automatic transmission.
+It teams with a five-speed manual or six-speed automatic transmission.